De La Salle Medical and Health Sciences Institute: History

+In 2014, the institute started to admit students in its pharmacy and medical laboratory science programs.

 In January 2018, the term “Medical” was included in the institution's name as granted by the Securities and Exchange Commission.

 In October 2019, DLSMHSI became an official member of the ASEAN University Network-Quality Assurance (AUN-QA) as confirmed by Banjong Ujjin, the Senior Programme Officer of the AUN Secretariat Team.
+During this month, institute also broke ground on its new grandstand to be located in its newly-acquired Annexed Property.

 On October 25, 2019, the Commission on Higher Education (CHED), granted autonomous status to DLSMHSI through the CHED Memorandum Order No. 12, series of 2019.
 This means that the institution can enjoy a lot of benefits including being allowed to launch new courses/programs in the undergraduate and/or graduate levels including doctoral programs in areas of expertise without securing a permit/authority from CHED; only informing them of the programs to be offered.

 On August 11, 2020, DLSMHSI announced the offering of a master's degree in public health for the school year 2020–2021.
+In 2022, the College of Dentistry opened.

+On December 4, 2023, DLSMHSI proudly introduced its latest symbol of pride, ‘The Green Sentinels’, which represents the institution's commitment to excellence and service in the field of medical and health sciences.
+Christian Alviar and Lander Angelo Pua were celebrated for their winning entries in the Moniker and Mascot-making competition.
+Christian Alviar's submission was selected as the official mascot, while Lander Angelo Pua's entry was chosen as the official moniker of The Green Sentinels.
+Both individuals were celebrated for their contributions to this new chapter in DLSMHSI's history.

 Academics

 Programs and Accreditations

 DLSMHSI offers academic programs through its nine colleges and a special health sciences senior high school.
 Currently, four of its programs are accredited by PAASCU, a service organization that accredits academic programs which meet commonly accepted standards of quality education.